nicolefinnie/refugeehome_renningen/.docs/about.md

 ## Our disclaimer

-This site is not associated with Stadt Renningen, any organizations or political parties.
+This site is not associated with Stadt Renningen, any companies, organizations or political parties.
+Because we're in Germany, credibility of a website is crucial, so, to prove we're real humans, please see [Impressum](impressum.md).